bruceravel/demeter/documentation/Artemis/startup/main.rst

   the rare situation when :demeter:`artemis` fails to recognize one of its standard input data types.

-- The :guilabel:`export” submenu is used to generate files in the format of an :demeter:`ifeffit` script or a perl script using :demeter:`demeter`.
+- The :guilabel:`export` submenu is used to generate files in the format of an :demeter:`ifeffit` script or a perl script using :demeter:`demeter`.
 These files attempt to capture the current state of your fitting project.
 It is unlikely that the output of either of